 Don’t let small children play with unsupervised dogs.

 Inform people around you if you notice that a stray dog behaves strangely.

 Dog Bite Treatments

-Are more likely to be bitten by a dog and the injuries may be more severe for them.
-Statistics show that over half of the dog bites injuries occur at home with familiar dogs.
+More likely to be bitten by a dog, and the injuries may be more severe for them.
+Statistics show that over half of dog bites injuries occur at home with familiar dogs.
 People who have two or more dogs in the household are five times more likely to deal with a dog bite than those who don’t own a dog.
-Furthermore, men are more likely than women to confront with dog bites.
+Furthermore, men are more likely than women to confront dog bites.

 Dog bites cause pain and injury and spread germs that lead to infections.
 Nearly 1 in 5 persons bitten by a dog needs medical supervision.
 In the United States, over 36% of households own at least one dog.
-Dogs bring many benefits to us, from decreasing the level of stress to increasing our exercise level and being excellent companions, but sometimes, they may be likely to bite us without showing specific signs of aggression.
+Dogs bring many benefits to us, from decreasing stress to increasing our exercise level and being excellent companions.
+Still, sometimes, they may be likely to bite us without showing specific signs of aggression.
 Almost always, dogs may bite if being provoked.

 A dog’s front teeth may grab and compress your tissue, but also may their smaller teeth do.
-It is undoubtful that you can provide first aid for a dog bite at home, but if an unfamiliar dog bit you, the bite is deep, you can’t stop the bleeding, or, if there are any signs of infection, you need to go to the doctor.
+Undoubtedly, you can provide first aid for a dog bite at home, but if an unfamiliar dog bit you, the bite is deep.
+You can’t stop the bleeding, or if there are any signs of infection, you need to go to the doctor.
 Dog bites are more likely to be infected if the tissue is bleeding.
-Whether the wound is minor or major, you should see a doctor within 8 hours of a dog bite.
+Whether the wound is minor or significant, you should see a doctor within 8 hours of a dog bite.
 Waiting longer involves a greater risk of infection.

 Need to be treated with antibiotics and show up through redness, swelling, warmth etc. They are more likely to appear if the bite is deep or if the bleeding doesn’t stop.